 - A lifetime limit of \$10,000 per participant for all Assistive Technology.
-This limit may be extended by ODP using the standard ODP variance process.
+This limit may be raised by ODP using the standard ODP variance process.
 This lifetime limit includes: - o A lifetime limit of \$5,000 for generators for the participant's primary residence only.
-The lifetime limit on generators may not be extended using the variance process and generators for a secondary residence are not available through the waiver.
+The lifetime limit on generators may not be raised using the variance process and generators for a secondary residence are not available through the waiver.
 While generators have a separate lifetime limit, the amount spent on a generator is included in the overall Assistive Technology lifetime limit of \$10,000. - o Electronic devices.
-No more than one replacement electronic device is allowed every 5 years. - o Repairs, warranties, ancillary supplies, software and equipment.
+No more than one replacement electronic device is allowed every 5 years. - o Repairs, warranties, ancillary supplies, software and equipment. - o Independent evaluations of the participant's assistive technology needs.